ivansible/devel/roles/dev-terraform/README.md

 ## Dependencies

-This role implicitly depends on the `ivansible.dev_user`.
+This role implicitly depends on the role `ivansible.dev_user`.

 Note: Currently this dependency is **not** recorded in `meta/main.yml`.